DeepLabCut/DeepLabCut/README.md

 ## News:

 - All the documentation is now organized in a [website format](https://alexemg.github.io/DeepLabCut)!
-- We added a simplified installation procedure including a conda environment & a Docker container.
+- We added a simplified installation procedure including a conda environments & a Docker container.
 See [Installation guide](docs/installation.md)
 - Thanks to [Richard Warren](https://github.com/rwarren2163) for checking the compatability of the code in Windows.
 It works!
 - We added **"quick guides"** for training and for the evaluation tools that we provide with the package.
 We still recommend becoming familiar with the code base via the demo (below) first.
 - We also have a Slack group if you have questions that you feel don't fit a github issue ([deeplabcut.slack.com](https://deeplabcut.slack.com)) (please email Mackenzie at mackenzie@post.harvard.edu to join!)